Where To Watch The Six Nations In London

 Disclaimer: It'll be busier than this during the Six Nations.

-Premium sports lounge Greenwood's wealth of giant HD screens — the upstairs lounge alone has seven of them — makes it perfect for anyone who cares about getting a properly decent view of the match.
-What's more, they're screening all the Six Nations action.
-Fair warning, though, it can get very busy, so getting down early is recommended in order to secure a seat.
+Premium sports lounge Greenwood's wealth of giant HD screens — the upstairs lounge alone has seven of them — makes it perfect for anyone who cares about getting a decent view of the match.
+What's more, they're showing the entirety of the Six Nations.
+Fair warning: it can get very busy, so getting down early is a must.
 Better still, book a table while they're still there for the taking.

 Greenwood, Victoria.
-Other similar bars in this chain are Redwood (London Bridge), Broadwood (Old Street), Beechwood (Old Street), Goldwood (Bank), Northwood (Angel) Westwood (Wood Lane) and Long Arm Pub & Brewery (Shoreditch).
-Yes, there are a lot of these bars.
+Other similar bars in the chain are Redwood (London Bridge), Broadwood (Old Street), Beechwood (Old Street), Goldwood (Bank), Westwood (Wood Lane) and Long Arm Pub & Brewery (Shoreditch).
+Yes, there are a lot of them.

 London Welsh Centre, Gray's Inn Road

-While it's fair to surmise that most punters here will be sporting red jerseys, the London Welsh Centre is welcome to all comers.
-It's screening all the Welsh Six Nations matches on two massive projector screens — promising an electric atmosphere, helped along with pints of Welsh ale.
-If you're a non-member, it'll set you back £10 per match.
+While it's fair to surmise that most punters here will be sporting red jerseys, the London Welsh Centre is welcome to all comers, and it's screening all five of the Welsh Six Nations matches on two massive projector screens — promising an electric atmosphere, helped along by pints of Welsh ale.
+The England match should have quite the atmosphere.
+If you're a non-member, it'll set you back just over a fiver per match.

 London Welsh Centre, Gray's Inn Road